OpenINF/openinf.github.io/collections/_docs/handbook/style/colons.md

 We at OpenINF are always interested in finding ways to optimize things and be more efficient.
-One particular use-case of [the Japanese colon][] that we have picked- up is immediately after the classification portion of a commit message title.
+One particular use-case of [the Japanese colon][] that we have picked-up is immediately after the classification portion of a commit message title.

 Rather than using an ordinary colon from ANSI letters, we use the Japanese